-The TREE Fund has led to significant impacts with the advancement of arboriculture and urban forestry, contributing to both the body of peer review and research outreach efforts.
+TREE Fund has led to significant impacts with the advancement of arboriculture and urban forestry, contributing to both the body of peer review and research outreach efforts.
 Key informants implicitly state that TREE Fund sponsored grants significantly impact the industry.
 The review of past grant recipients further revealed outcomes and impacts of TREE Fund sponsored grants.
 For example, the revisions of A300 standards for Tree Care Operations were a direct result of TREE Fund grants.
 Specifically, the recent pruning standard was significantly revised because of tree pruning research of Dr. Ed.
 Gilman.
-The TREE Fund sponsored several of the tree pruning studies that led to changes in the 2018 update of the A300 Tree Pruning Standard.
+TREE Fund sponsored several of the tree pruning studies that led to changes in the 2018 update of the A300 Tree Pruning Standard.

-The TREE Fund sponsored study on Municipal Tree Care operations led to a technical report and over ten publications that document the baseline benchmarks for municipal forestry programs.
+TREE Fund sponsored the study on municipal tree care operations led to a technical report and over ten publications that document the baseline benchmarks for municipal forestry programs.
 It led to the first sectoral understanding of the number of fulltime employees (over 30,000) and the mean wages for municipal arborists which is at the mean pay of all occupations.
 The study further continued the longitudinal understanding of municipal forestry programs that date to the 1970's.

-TREE Fund sponsored research conducted into emerald ash borer management has led to several significant findings.
-Treatments protocols to treat ash trees and the efficacy of treatments have resulted in practitioners being able to retain ash tree canopy in communities.
+TREE Fund sponsored research focused emerald ash borer management has led to several significant findings.
+Treatment protocols to protect ash trees and the efficacy of treatments have resulted in practitioners being able to retain ash tree canopy in communities.
 Other TREE Fund sponsored projects have demonstrated the economic implications of various management options.
 In all cases it was shown that treatment options currently used are the most economically favored outcomes.

-Research sponsored by the TREE Fund has resulted in basic and applied research.
+Research sponsored by TREE Fund has resulted in basic and applied research.
 These findings in themselves are critical for the advancement of science.
 The true test is the application into practical outcomes.
-The examples above and contained through the analysis of this study found scores of examples of research the led to the advancement of science in arboriculture and urban forestry.
+The examples above and contained through the analysis of this study found scores of examples of research them that led to the advancement of science in arboriculture and urban forestry.
 In turn these studies have further led to the practical application of research findings.
 Sponsored research is regularly turned into demonstrated outcomes that get into the hands of practitioners to use.

-In closing, this report summarizes the outcomes, outputs, and impacts of TREE Fund sponsored research grants.
+In closing, this report summarizes the outputs, outcomes, and impacts of TREE Fund sponsored research grants.
 The life cycle of the grant starts with a research idea that is submitted for consideration.
 A small percentage of these get funded.
 The funded research supports students who get trained and in turn craft research into publications, presentations, and in many cases practical research that has made lasting impacts on the profession of arboriculture and urban forestry.
-The principal investigator reports the outcomes and outputs to the TREE Fund which was a source of information to start this investigation.
-We found that the work continues with many relevant publications and presentations that occur after the final reports are submitted.
-The research further supports new research questions that arise and further span questions that are answered, sometimes funded by the TREE Fund and other times not.
-This report provides tangible facts that support hundreds of publications that arose, hundreds of presentations given, thousands of citations from published work, and the leveraging of at least two dollars for every dollar of TREE Fund sponsored research.
-We hope our findings provide the TREE Fund Board of Directors a useful set of information to guide the sponsored research programs in a continued future success.
+The principal investigator reports the outputs to TREE Fund which was a source of information to start this investigation.
+We found that the work continues with many relevant outcomes through publications and presentations that occur, even after the final reports are submitted.
+The research further supports new research questions that arise and further spawn questions that are answered, sometimes funded by TREE Fund and other times not.
+This report provides tangible facts that support hundreds of publications that arose, hundreds of presentations given, thousands of citations from published work, industry changing impacts, and the leveraging of over two dollars for every dollar of TREE Fund sponsored research.
+We hope our findings provide TREE Fund Board of Trustees a useful set of information to guide the sponsored research programs in a continued future success.